1. What is Chartered Accountancy (CA)?

 13. Is there any restriction in number of attempts?

-Under ICAN, for CAP-I and CAP-II students can attempt up to 3 years and 5 years respectively from the date of initial registration at ICAN.
+Under ICAN, for CAP-I and CAP-II students can attempt up to 6 times and 5 times respectively from the date of initial registration at ICAN.
 For CA Final level there is no restriction in number of attempts.

 14. Is it possible to study College programs while studying CA?